Jose-Luis/ngx-http-auth-jwt-module/README.md

 By default, the module will attempt to validate the email address field of the JWT, then set the x-email header of the session, and will log an error if it isn't found.
 To disable this behavior, for instance if you are using a different user identifier property such as 'sub', set `auth_jwt_validate_email` to the value `off`.

+By default the auth_jwt_scope directive will be empty, in case it will be set then its value will be compare with the scopes present on token if some of them match with the value the request will be authorized, otherwise the request will be rejected.